Bartering Bric-a-Brac at Brocantes in SW France

 “Um, no thanks.
 You go.
 I’ll check out the rugs instead.
 There’s nobody around over there!”

 Mille merci Beth, it made us smile ...
-For more lovely France related stories, make sure you check Beths books and blogs, all about country living in her estate and her adventures in south west France, check out her website here.
+For more lovely real life stories, make sure you check Beths books and blog, all about country living in her estate and her adventures in southwest France.
 If you too are looking to move to France to start a new life or looking for a holiday home, then please get in touch.